Why Lessor's Risk Insurance Can Be Important for Commercial Property Owners in CNY

 They should have liability coverage for their part of the property.
 But their policy will be secondary to yours.
 This means that if something happens to your property, you’re the first one to get paid.
 You don’t want to lose your asset or rental income.

 You want to have your property restored as soon as possible and avoid any interruption in your business.
-Lessor’s risk insurance is the key.
-It covers your property and liability, and gives you ample security as a commercial property owner.
+Lessor's risk insurance can be an important part of your coverage plan.
+It can cover your property and liability, and may provide security as a commercial property owner.

 Why Lessor’s Risk Insurance is Important for Vacant Properties